Jlin8002/particle_filter_project/README.md

 - When tuning our particle filter parameters, our initial changes rendered our localization ineffective.
 Our impression was thus that our filter was tuned, and that we should not adjust it further.
 We then considered that, although the changes seemed small, perhaps an even finer tuning was possible.
-After halving the adjustment (an addition of 0.05 meters to our obstacle distance SD, which seemed inconsequential), the filter localized even more effectively than before making changes.
+After halving the adjustment (producing an addition of 0.05 meters to our obstacle distance SD, which seemed inconsequential), the filter localized even more effectively than before making changes.
 The takeaway would be that, for making adjustments to the parameters of the system, have a sense of scale for each parameter.
 That way you do not tune too heavily or lightly, and assume the system is already tuned (as we almost did).

 - We learned the importance of building preventative systems into our algorithms